-There has been confusion and misunderstandings about vaccines.
-But vaccinations are an important part of family and public health.
-Vaccines prevent the spread of contagious, dangerous, and deadly diseases.
-These include measles, polio, mumps, chicken pox, whooping cough, diphtheria, HPV, and COVID-19.
+Vaccines are an important part of family and public health.
+They prevent the spread of contagious, dangerous and deadly diseases.
+Vaccines are available for measles, polio, mumps, chicken pox, whooping cough, diphtheria, HPV, COVID-19 and more, and are a key part of preventive health care.

 What are vaccines?